egvijayanand/winui-templates/README.md

 Use the below .NET CLI command to create the items out these template:

-All of these item templates require the `name` parameter:
+All these item templates require one mandatory parameter:

 * `-n` | `--name` - Name of the item

-Auto suffixing of the Type name is supported for the files created with the Page and Window item templates.
+Auto suffixing of the Type name is supported for the files created with the `Page` and `Window` item templates.

 Page:
 ```shell